 The major stratigraphic units in the study area and the water table levels in relation to the Nile River water level are shown in Figure 3, a cross-section trending west-east and extending from the Nile River basin (west) to the Red Sea Hills (east).
 The Quaternary deposits comprise wadi (valley) and floodplain deposits.
 The wadi deposits, of variable composition, were eroded from the dissected plateau and the Red Sea Hills and were deposited within the valleys.
-The thickness of these deposits generally decreases toward the Red Sea Hills and increases the Nile toward River valley.
-The floodplain deposits of the Nile River valley are made up of relatively thin (7-m) Holocene deposits of fine mud and silt deposited by repeated floods seasonal during the past 8000 years.
-The sediments are underlain by thicker (tens of meters in the study area to hundreds of meters) deposits of middle cross section (bottom) from the Nile River to the Red Sea Hills (based on our field data and on published data [RIGW 1988]).

-Pleistocene sand and gravel under the Nile River valley proper (Figure 3).
+The thickness of these deposits generally decreases toward the Red Sea Hills and increases toward the Nile River valley.
+The floodplain deposits of the Nile River valley are made up of relatively thin (7-m) Holocene deposits of fine mud and silt deposited by repeated seasonal floods during the past 8000 years.
+The sediments are underlain by thicker (tens of meters in the study area to hundreds of meters) deposits of middle Pleistocene sand and gravel under the Nile River valley proper (Figure 3).
 The Quaternary deposits rest on karstified carbonates of Eocene and Upper Cretaceous ages.
 The carbonates are underlain by the Paleozoic-Mesozoic Nubian sandstones that host nonrenewable fossil waters under high pressure (Hess et al., 1987).
 The cross section shows that the groundwater table levels are higher than the Nile River water level, that the groundwater table levels increase with increasing distance from the Nile River, and that the general groundwater flow in the alluvial aquifers of the study area is from east to west.
 All of these observations suggest that the Nile River waters are unlikely to be the source of the investigated groundwaters and that their origin is more likely to be the rains precipitating over the Red Sea Hills to the east.